timescale/docs/timescaledb/tutorials/grafana/visualizations/pie-chart.md

 ## Create a donut chart with volume transactions

-A  donut chart is just a pie chart with the middle cut out.
-People favor them because the human eye often finds it easier to differentiate when looking at arcs not slices.
-A donut can help you compare respective categories or dimensions to the larger whole.
-Each donut arc has the same width but a different length.
-So when you compare which one is greater, you only have to make one point of comparison—which has a longer length?
+A donut chart is a pie chart with the middle cut out.
+Compared to a pie chart, it can be easier to compare segments on a donut chart because the human eye is better at comparing the lengths of arcs.
+Otherwise, they're exactly the same.

 Follow this section to create a donut chart displaying the average transaction volume of each stock within a bucket interval.
 The transaction volume per